announce/altogether/README.md

 1. Place unit files to `~/.config/systemd/user/`
     * You can find sample files under `sample/systemd/` in this repository
-1. Run commands like below to test:
+1. Register `altogether` and browse the logs like below:

 ```bash
 systemctl --user daemon-reload && systemctl --user restart altogether